bywatersolutions/devs.bywatersolutions.com/source/_posts/Display-of-RDA-MARC-fields-subfields-in-OPAC.md

 title: Display of RDA MARC fields/subfields in OPAC
 raised: 1000
 supporters: 1
-date: 2016-12-01 06:34:23
+date: 'Wed Nov 30 2016 23:34:23 GMT-0700 (Mountain Standard Time)'
 goal: 1000
+short_description: >-
-short_description: Additional RDA MARC fields/subfields in and the order which the fields/subfields should be displayed.
+  Additional RDA MARC fields/subfields in and the order which the fields/subfields should be displayed.
-tags:
-bug:
+bug: 0
+module: Funded
+published: true
-module: Catalog
+originalmodule: Catalog
 ---

 Additional MARC fields/subfields in and the order which the fields/subfields should be displayed.
 Depending on the field it should either be displayed in the brief view (ie, list of search results) and/or the full record view.
 This development will create a custom XSLT that will include the addition of the MARC tags/subfields to meet the new RDA standard: